lostjeffle/d7y.io/docs/concepts/terminology/scheduler.md

 ---

-Scheduler selects the optimal parent peer for current peer to be downloaded and triggers the CDN back-to-source download or dfdaemon back-to-source download at the appropriate time.
+Scheduler selects the optimal parent peer for current peer to be downloaded and triggers the seed peer back-to-source download or dfdaemon back-to-source download at the appropriate time.

 ## Features {#features}